stromenergy/strom/README.md

 ### nostr

-[Zapping](https://github.com/nostr-protocol/nips/blob/master/57.md) the nostr identity could would initiate a charging session in the same way as described above, as zapping is an extended LNURL-p flow.
+A charge point would appear as an identity on nostr, possibly with profile information and branding.
+The physical and addressable location of the charge point could be advertised using [NIP-44 Geospatial Types](https://github.com/rossbates/nips/blob/master/44.md) to pinpoint the exact location.
 As the state of the charge point changes from AVAILABLE to CHARGING, this status could be broadcast to a nostr relay as a [NIP-33 Replaceable Event](https://github.com/nostr-protocol/nips/blob/master/33.md).

+[Zapping](https://github.com/nostr-protocol/nips/blob/master/57.md) the nostr identity would initiate a charging session in the same way as described above, as zapping is an extended LNURL-p flow.

 Details of the session could also be sent to the initiator via [NIP-04 Direct Message](https://github.com/nostr-protocol/nips/blob/master/04.md).
 This information could include the state of charge, session events, kWs charged and even prompt to continue charging with a follow-up zap.
-Also as a Direct Message the LNURL-w URL could be shared to stop the charge.
+Also as a direct message the LNURL-w URL could be shared to stop the charge.

 ### Charge Point Requirements